 Tedious, time-consuming and costlier techniques like restriction digestion can be avoided.
 Only a simple colony PCR can work finely and give the results that we want.

-As we said, it’s a time-saving process, completes within 90 minutes.
+As we said, it’s a time-saving process, that completes within 90 minutes.

 Disadvantages of colony PCR: